Greece entry requirements for Philippines passport holders

 Schengen visa application

-Philippine passport holders need a Schengen visa for Greece.
-Apply at the Greek consulate with jurisdiction over your residence — processing takes at least 15 calendar days.
-Submit your application no more than 6 months before your trip.Apply for Schengen visaRequired
+Philippine passport holders need a Schengen visa before traveling to Greece.
+Apply at the Greek embassy or consulate in Manila, or at the visa application center they designate.
+Processing takes at least 15 calendar days — submit your application no later than 6 months and no earlier than 15 days before your trip.Apply for Schengen visaRequired

 Valid passport